 Home Backpackers is located in the very centre of El Carmen district and, with its big kitchen and common room, is the perfect spot to make new friends and meet fellow backpackers.
 The only annoying thing is the lack of elevator (the building is 4-floor high), but in the end who cares when a huge sunny terrace greets you at the top of the roof?
 If you’re looking for a more intimate atmopshere you can go for Home Youth Hostel or Rooms Deluxe Hostel which offer nicely-designed customised private apartments and small shared rooms, instead of bunk beds and crowded dormitories.
 For the most demanding and sophisticated visitors, there’s nothing like the luxurious, Las Arenas Hotel, located at Malvarrosa beach.
 The hotel has become famous for its impressive gardens, terraces and almost one century old spa and swimming pool complex.

-The motto of Valencia people, “vivir sin dormir” leaves you in no doubt of their life outlook.
+The motto of Valencian people, “vivir sin dormir” leaves you in no doubt of their life outlook.
 The bars are open all day long and they are followed by the clubs, which open around 2am and don’t close until the break of dawn.
 The party style has changed over the decades though.
 In the early 90s, La Ruta de Bacalao (suburban, beach disco houses, offering a great deal of drugs mixed with techno and rave tunes) echoed all around Spain.
 Those days are gone.
 Today, in summertime, all the bars along Malvarrosa beach throng with people, often still partying when the first rays of sun creep over the horizon.
 Las Animas Puerto is the best spot on the strip with great views from its numerous terraces, although sadly the music is a weak point.
 Outside summer the party is yet more raucous, partly because Valencia is the second biggest city in Europe when it comes to number of foreign exchange students (after Barcelona).
 The student club zone is Polo y Peyrolon Street and around here even a mid-week night can turn into a never-ending fiesta.
-For some alternative music seekers, Picaddilly Downtown club can be recommended.
-Previously a brothel, today it is a hidden club of the old town with some good indie rock music on.
-Located on Quart Street, Venial is a gay club that offers one of the best parties in town.
-On the same street a good electro spot can be found: 47 Social Club.
+For some alternative music seekers, the Picaddilly Downtown club can be recommended.
+Previously a brothel, today it is a hidden club in the old town with some good indie rock music on the speakers.
+More nightlife venues in our Ruzafa guide.

-The local airport Valencia-Manises is located just outside the city and it has been recently connected to a new, quick and comfortable suburban metro line, and now it takes only 20 minutes to get there for the price of 1,70 EUR.
+The local airport Valencia-Manises is located just outside the city and it has been recently connected to a new, quick and comfortable suburban metro line, and now it takes only 20 minutes to get there for just a couple of euros.
 The airport offers cheap flights (Ryanair, EasyJet, Vueling) to most of the mayor cities of Spain and Europe (London, Milan, Paris, Oslo, Dublin, Rome, etc.) and regular airlines, such as Spanair or Iberia, that fly also outside Europe.
 The local train service is very reliable, yet the coaches tend to be cheaper.
 The coaches are the best way to visit the nearby cities, such as Alicante, for example.
-It takes about 5 hours to travel to Barcelona by train, and just 3,5 hour to get to Madrid by bus.
+It takes about 5 hours to travel to Barcelona by train, and just 3.5 hours to get to Madrid by bus.

-Published in 2010, the LP Valencia Encounter is a reliable companion for any rucksack or just-small-enough-to-count-as-hand-luggage trolley case.
-Valencia’s most famous son Vicente Blasco Ibanez is one of the most talented authors to put pen to paper, and his WWI epic The Four Horsemen of the Apocalypse will be worth its weight in gold, while Blood and Sand is surely the best novel ever written about the art of bullfighting.
+Valencia’s most famous son Vicente Blasco Ibanez is one of the most talented authors ever to put pen to paper, and his WWI epic The Four Horsemen of the Apocalypse is not to be missed, while Blood and Sand is surely the best novel ever written about the art of bullfighting.
 Finally the first novel written in Spain was penned and published in Valencia – check out Tirant The White, for the kind of chivalrous romp which Cervantes went on to parody.

 View Valencia City Break Map in a larger map